rafche/powerapps-docs/powerapps-docs/user/Access-team.md

   > [!div class="mx-imgBorder"]
   > ![Add user to Access Team.](media/AccessTeam2.png "Add user to Access Team")

- 4. In the search box type in the user name to find the user and then select **Add**.
+ 4. In the search box, type in the user name to find the user and then select **Add**.

   > [!div class="mx-imgBorder"]
   > ![Find user.](media/AccessTeam3.png "Find user")